chanstst/weather/README.md

-# Weather forecast using LSTM vs Lasso and Light GBM
+# Weather forecast using LSTM, Light GBM and Lasso

 Prediction analysis has been widely used in real-life business applications.
 Generalized Linear Models (GLMs) are easy to interpret and deploy, and Gradient Boosting Machines (GBMs) are able to capture the non-linearity among features to generate better results.
 Given a fair proportion of datasets are in time-series, with a natural dependence on the sequence, it is worth exploring whether Recurrent Neural Networks (RNNs) such as Long Short Term Memory (LSTM) may show any considerable margins of outperformance.